K-Zimny/Jubilee-Austen/readme.md

 <h3>HTML and CSS Portfolio Website</h3>

-Site can be view at: https://k-zimny.github.io/Jubilee-Austen-Portfolio/
+Site can be viewed at: https://k-zimny.github.io/Jubilee-Austen-Portfolio/

 File Description: